-The following table sets forth certain information, as of August 10, 2022 with respect to the holdings of (1) each person who is the beneficial owner of more than 5% of Company voting stock, (2) each of our directors, (3) each executive officer, and (4) all of our current directors and executive officers as a group.
+The following table sets forth certain information, as of July 21, 2022 with respect to the holdings of (1) each person who is the beneficial owner of more than 5% of Company voting stock, (2) each of our directors, (3) each executive officer, and (4) all of our current directors and executive officers as a group.

-Beneficial ownership of the voting stock is determined in accordance with the rules of the SEC and includes any shares of company voting stock over which a person exercises sole or shared voting or investment power, or of which a person has a right to acquire ownership at any time within 60 days of August 10, 2022.
+Beneficial ownership of the voting stock is determined in accordance with the rules of the SEC and includes any shares of company voting stock over which a person exercises sole or shared voting or investment power, or of which a person has a right to acquire ownership at any time within 60 days of July 21, 2022.
 Except as otherwise indicated, we believe that the persons named in this table have sole voting and investment power with respect to all shares of voting stock held by them.
-Applicable percentage ownership in the following table is based on 10,545,251 shares of common stock issued and outstanding on August 10, 2022, and 16,824,973 shares of common stock issued and outstanding after this offering (includes (i) 1,403,083 shares of common stock to be issued on the conversion of the Company's Convertible Notes which automatically convert upon the consummation of this initial public offering; (ii) 2,756,879 shares of common stock to be issued on the conversion of the amounts due under the Tophill Loan Agreements, which automatically convert on the closing date of this initial public offering; (iii) 103,833 shares our common stock to be issued to Exchange Listing at the closing of this initial public offering pursuant to the anti-dilution protection provided to them in their consulting agreement; and (iv) 15,927 shares of our common stock that are to be issued to Space Capital Berhad as a fee under the Space Capital Note, but excludes (i) 225,000 shares which may be sold upon exercise of the underwriter's overallotment option; (ii) 80,000 shares of our common stock underlying the underwriter's warrant; and (ii) 300,000 shares of our common stock underlying a warrant issued to Exchange Listing, LLC), plus, for each individual, any securities that individual has the right to acquire within 60 days of August 10, 2022.
+Applicable percentage ownership in the following table is based on 10,545,251 shares of common stock issued and outstanding on July 21, 2022, and 14,769,942 shares of common stock issued and outstanding after this offering (includes (i) 1,403,083 shares of common stock to be issued on the conversion of the Company's Convertible Notes which automatically convert upon the consummation of this initial public offering; (ii) 1,566,949 shares of common stock to be issued on the conversion of the amounts due under the Tophill Loan Agreements, which automatically convert on the closing date of this initial public offering; (iii) 38,733 shares or common stock to be issued to Exchange Listing at the closing of this initial public offering; (iii) 180,000 shares which may be sold upon exercise of the underwriters' over-allotment option; (ii) 60,000 shares of our common stock underlying a warrant issued to Exchange Listing, LLC), plus, for each individual, any securities that individual has the right to acquire within 60 days of July 21, 2022.